 For More Information On Avionics Technician Training:

 Film editors have vocational jobs that can be entered into without a bachelor’s degree.
 About 50% of film editors have acquired bachelor’s degrees.
 Those who don’t have a bachelor’s degree have received vocational training.
 Film editors edit the moving images on film and video.
 They sometimes synchronize film with music.
-The median income of film editors is over $60,000, and the growth rate is twice the average rate at around 15%.
+The median income of film editors is about $60,000, and the growth rate is faster than the average rate at around 11%.

 Film editors remove the unnecessary parts of the film and fit others together to produce a movie.
 They work as artists who bring the vision of a director to the finished product.
 They must usually work under pressure since they have to reduce hours of footage into a complete story.